 balancing the potential for harm against the nature of the proposed intervention.

-Serious danger to the safety of others will normally involve the prospect of violence by the person towards others, but includes other acts likely to increase the risk of injury to others, for example, loosening the bolts on a car’s wheels.
+Serious danger to the safety of others will normally involve the prospect of violence by the person towards others but includes other acts likely to increase the risk of injury to others, for example, loosening the bolts on a car’s wheels.

 Serious danger to the safety of the person in question may arise if a person’s argumentative or confrontational demeanour, which is a result of an abnormal state of mind, makes the person likely to be the victim of violence from others.
 It may also arise if a particularly vulnerable person has a history of being sexually exploited when affected by an abnormal state of mind.
 There may also be a serious danger to the safety of a person if an abnormal state of mind leads to suicidal ideation.

 When considering a serious danger to the health of others, both physical and psychological health should be considered.
-A person with an erotomanic fixation might constitute a serious danger to the mental health of others.
-In Re IC, where there was evidence that a person’s obsessional attachment and stalking behaviour had caused great anxiety and fear to his victim and her family, but there had been no physical threats, the MHRT held that ‘there is clear and unequivocal evidence to show that [the] behaviour poses and continues to pose a serious danger to the psychological health of the victim and her family’.
-A parent with custody of their child may present a serious danger to the physical or mental health of that child if not subject to compulsory treatment.
+A person with an erotomanic fixation (where a person believes someone else is in love with them, despite contrary evidence) might constitute a serious danger to the mental health of others.
+In Re IC, there was evidence that a person’s obsessional attachment and stalking behaviour had caused great anxiety and fear to his victim and her family, but there had been no physical threats.
+The Review Tribunal held that ‘there is clear and unequivocal evidence to show that [the] behaviour poses and continues to pose a serious danger to the psychological health of the victim and her family’.
+A ‘mentally disordered’ parent with custody of their child may present a serious danger to the physical or mental health of that child if not subject to compulsory treatment and less restrictive options are not available.

 Serious danger to the health of the person in question may occur if the person has a chronic illness such as diabetes and is unable to manage their condition due to an abnormal state of mind.
-The clinician should also consider whether the risk of mental health deterioration, as the result of lack of treatment, might constitute a serious danger to the health or safety of the person.
-Repeated acute bouts of mental illness may contribute to the overall deterioration of that person’s condition.

-If a person does not have the capacity to make decisions related to their physical health, compulsory treatment under the Act should not be initiated for the purpose of treating physical health problems.
+The clinician should be mindful of whether a person’s experiences of repeated acute bouts of mental illness may contribute to the overall deterioration of that person’s condition.
+However, if a person does not have the capacity to make decisions related to their physical health, compulsory treatment under the Mental Health Act should not be initiated for the purpose of treating physical health problems.
 The appropriate course of action is to seek a treatment order or an order appointing a welfare guardian under the Protection of Personal and Property Rights Act 1988.

+To assist balancing the potential for harm against the need for compulsory treatment, clinicians may want to examine the protective factors and strengths posed by the person in question.
+That is, what situational circumstances and conditions are going to protect the person and keep them safe.

-1.1.6 ‘Seriously diminishes the capacity of that person to take care of himself or herself’
+2.1.6 ‘Seriously diminishes the capacity of that person to take care of himself or herself’

 Self-care is not limited to the basic necessities of survival (activities of daily living such as food, shelter, hygiene and medication) but includes ‘the multiplicity of other needs such as achieving financial security, maintaining proper social relationships, maintaining stable accommodation and seeking out ... the assistance of others ... concerning health and lifestyle’.
 Self-care has been said to embrace all of ‘the higher complexities of modern living’ and the ‘ability to cope adequately in the community’.